 - We have good people on the School Council.
 It is great being a Saxon Wood School Council rep.

 From September 2012, schools have a statutory obligation to publish details of their Pupil Premium allocation, use and impact.
-The Pupil Premium Funding supports the achievement of children who are within the above categories.
 Schools, head teachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 Source DfE website.
 Further, OFSTED will 'pay particular attention to how schools are using the pupil premium to improve pupils' achievement'.
 Listed below is a detailed breakdown of how the school has used the funding for those who are eligible to receive the Pupil Premium.

 Pupil premium 2016/2017

-2014/2015 we have received to date £4740.
-This has been used to provide additional therapy support, support for hydro therapy and swimming.
-This money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities.
+Overall this money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities (60% of budget).
 This additional support has enabled pupils taking part in these activities to have an enriched experience.
-Due to the high physical needs of our pupils additional support for therapy sessions has also been facilitated through sports funding.

 All the pupils at Saxon Wood access the National Curriculum.
 This is differentiated to meet their physical and learning needs.